allenwest24/InteractiveAnimator/DevelopmentStrategy.md

 they can access the immutable motion and shape objects that they need to render animations.

+## Phase 3: View Controller, robust control additions:
-Assignment 7 README: In this assignment we added a view controller directory that contains an editor view controller in addition to a view controller interface and a view controller delegate interface.
+For this phase, we added a new directory that contains an editor view controller in addition to a view controller interface and a view controller delegate interface.
 The view controller interface has only one method to be called from the main method which turns over program control to the view control.
 The view controller is in charge of starting the program and managing interaction between the model and the views.
 This view controller spins up an editor view which